Skip to Content

 To make sure you don’t get lost, download our GPS-guided map and read our trail description.
 The latter is where we detail the main spots where trail navigation is difficult.

-Where is Laguna Yanacocha and Uruscocha?
+Where Is Laguna Yanacocha and Uruscocha?

 Both lakes are found in the Valley of Ishinca in the Huascaran National Park.
 They’re located near the small village of Pashpa, which is easy to get to from Huaraz, via Paltay.
 Huaraz is actually the capital of the Ancash region in Northern Peru.
 From Huaraz, you’re just a stone’s throw away from Paltay, which isn’t too far from the trailhead in Pashpa.